 It’s open from 10 am to 5 pm which means you can easily spend some time there during the siesta while.
 Other sites are closed.
 Allocate at least 3 hours for the visit!

 If you don’t have so much time on hand, pop into the Santa Cruz Museum instead.
 It houses religious paintings and objects as well as some work by El Greco.
-Length of visit: 1 hour, Admission: 4 euro (adult), or free (see the resource section).
+Length of visit: 1 hour, Admission: 4 euros (adult), or free (see the resource section).

 Insider Pro Tips: